 PLUS: if you have no shims between the motor flange and support flange, to begin with, you can select this option to affect the correction by only adding shims.

 PLUS-MINUS: With this option, exactly half of your corrections will be positive (adding shims) and half will be negative (removing shims).
 This option is very handy if your pump impeller hangs from the thrust bearing in the motor and you do not want to change the pump shaft’s axial position.
-The plus-minus option makes your pivot point the shaft centerline itself, so that the correction will have no z-axis effect on the shaft from shimming at all.
+The plus-minus option makes your pivot point the shaft centerline itself so that the correction will have no z-axis effect on the shaft from shimming at all.
 This also minimizes the absolute amount of shimming needed.

 ZERO-PLUS: This option means all positive shimming but forces one bolt location to be zero (no correction).
-This is very handy when the bolt circle diameter is the same as flange diameter, or you already have some shims between the flanges to start with, and want to minimize the amount of shimming needed.
+This is very handy when the bolt circle diameter is the same as the flange diameter, or you already have some shims between the flanges to start with and want to minimize the amount of shimming needed.